jolexa/apigw-multiregion-lambda-backend/README.md

 * There several other lambda functions that get ran for little time.
 Let's assume $0.005/failover (most time is spent waiting in cloudformation/step function, not lambda runtime)

+So, in summary, something like an extra $0.26/month to have a failover on your API Gateway/Lambda based service.
+Assuming an error in my math, at most $1/month but you may also be in the perpetual free tier so the math is fuzzy.

 ## Questions / Contact
 I will be more than happy to answer any questions on GitHub Issues and review